tophefo/IpCamera/README.md

 **IMAGE_UPDATE_EVENTS**

 If you look in PaperUI you will notice that there are numbers in brackets after each option.
 These numbers represents the number for textual config that you can enter into the thing file which is described above.
 Cameras with supported alarms have more options compared to generic cameras.
 The channel updateImageNow can work with this setting to allow you to manually start and stop the image from updating.

+**UPDATE_IMAGE**

+The config UPDATE_IMAGE sets the default value of the switch updateImageNow when Openhab restarts.

 ## Channels

-See PaperUI for a full list of channels and the descriptions as most are easy to understand, any which need further explainations will be added here.
+See PaperUI for a full list of channels and the descriptions as most are easy to understand.
+Any which need further explanations will be added here.
 Each camera brand will have different channels depending on how much of the support for an API has been added.
-The channels are kept consistent as much as possible from brand to brand to make upgrading to a different branded camera easier and to help when sharing rules with other users.
+The channels are kept consistent as much as possible from brand to brand to make upgrading to a different branded camera easier and to help when sharing rules with other users in the forum.

 **updateImageNow**

-This control can be used to start updating the image if the IMAGE_UPDATE_EVENTS config means the camera will not be updating unless an alarm is occurring.
+This control can be used to manually start and stop updating the image if the IMAGE_UPDATE_EVENTS and UPDATE_IMAGE configs means the camera will not be updating.
 When ON the image will update at the POLL_CAMERA_MS rate.
 When OFF the image will update as is described by the IMAGE_UPDATE_EVENTS setting.

 **updateGif**

-When this control is turned ON it will trigger an animated Gif to be created by ffmpeg which will need to be installed on your server.
-Once the file is created the control will turn itself back OFF which can be used to trigger a rule to email or use Pushover/Telegram to send the file to your mobile phone.
-When GIF_PREROLL is set to a value higher than 0, the binding will create and use snapshots instead of using the RTSP feed from the camera which is the default behaviour when the GIF_PREROLL is set to 0.
+When this control is turned ON it will trigger an animated Gif to be created by ffmpeg, which you will need to install on your server manually.
+Once the file is created the control will auto turn itself back OFF which can be used to trigger a rule to email or use Pushover/Telegram to send the file to your mobile phone.
+When GIF_PREROLL is set to a value higher than 0, the binding will create and use snapshots (jpg) instead of using the RTSP feed from the camera which is the default behavior when the GIF_PREROLL is set to 0 or not defined.
 IMAGE_UPDATE_EVENTS must be set to always update the image and POLL_CAMERA_MS sets how often the snapshot is added to the FIFO buffer that creates the animated GIF.
 The snapshot files are not deleted and this can be used to create and email Jpeg files also giving you a number to choose from in case your camera has delayed footage.
-The files are placed into the folder specified by FFMPEG_OUTPUT.
+The files are placed into the folder specified by the config FFMPEG_OUTPUT.

 **lastMotionType**